ibm-cloud-docs/discovery-data/migrate-wks.md

     -   [IBM Cloud]{: tag-ibm-cloud} [Adding a type system to the workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport#wks_exportimport_expimp_type){: external}
     -   [IBM Cloud Pak for Data]{: tag-cp4d} [Adding a type system to the workspace](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-exportimport#wks_exportimport_expimp_type){: external}

 1. Upload the annotated documents to the workspace.
 Retain the original file structure of the exported data.
-Ensure that the compressed file has the same root-level directory as the original exported file.
+Ensure that the compressed file has the same root-level directory as the original exported file, for example.

     Follow the appropriate steps for uploading documents based on your {{site.data.keyword.knowledgestudioshort}} deployment type: